-Types of customer needs (and how to identify them)
+7 types of customer needs + how to identify and meet customer needs

 Customer needs are the motivations that make someone want to purchase a product or service and stay loyal to that business.
 Learn the most common types of customer needs and how to identify them.

 People don’t generally open their wallets to spend money without getting something in return.
 Even when making a donation, there’s an incentive like feeling good or connecting to a cause.
 To be successful, businesses need to tap into unmet customer needs and offer solutions.

 Sounds simple — but how do you actually find out what’s on your customers’ minds?